Training, advice and tools that make complying with data privacy laws like GDPR, PECR & CCPA easy

 It’s the right (ethical) thing to do.

 Left unchecked, the exploitation of personal data can lead to terrible things.
-By normalising this behaviour, marketers become part of the problem.
+By normalising this behaviour, we become part of the problem.
 We end up contributing to the mechanisms that threaten the stability of our society.
 We all have an ethical duty to do what’s right.

 The numbers we’re tracking

-What marketers ask us
+What people ask us

-No. It’s possible to respect customer’s privacy, whilst also employing a data-driven marketing strategy.
+Not exactly.
+It’s possible to respect customer’s privacy, whilst also employing a data-driven marketing strategy.
 Customers, just want to trust you with the information they share.
 A third of consumers have switched away from companies and providers that over their data privacy practices.

 We experience these poor practices too often.
 It’s become normalised, with websites following us with tracking we didn’t opt in to.
 With newsletters we can’t remember signing up for.
 And with newspaper headlines about scandals like Cambridge Analytica and data-leaks from big name brands.